chnm/anthologize/readme.txt

 == Changelog ==

 = 0.7.6 =
+* Fixed bug that could cause fatal error when exporting to epub on some setups
 * Improved output escaping, for better security
 * Fixed bug that caused non-public post types to show on Project Organizer dropdown
 * Cleared some PHP notices